 Casa Incubo is another great example of a shipping container home which was built in Costa Rica.
 As shown in the picture below, the home has been built around the existing cedar tree and it was designed by architect Maria José Trejos.

 The home was built using eight 40 foot high cube containers and using containers helped reduce the construction time by around 20%.

 Since this house is in Costa Rica with tropical weather, I wish I had been extra careful to paint it with the strongest paint to protect against the rain.

 12. The Campo Cinco Retreat

 Roger Black is the proud owner of the Cinco Camp which is over 200 miles from the nearest airport and based off an unpaved road, unreachable to all without a 4 wheel drive car.

 Mark Wellen, from Rhotenberry Wellen Architects, designed the retreat and said the entire thing cost around $200,000 USD.
 He said that it would have been around $100,000 if the camp was built in a more accessible area!

 1. I wish I had known there were containers available for very little more money that were virtually new… that are in almost pristine condition.

-2. I wish I knew that there were containers that are taller than 8 foot.
+2. I wish I had known that there were containers that are taller than 8 feet.